MartyOfMCA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Print the result after dividing one number by another

 ## Love is anterior to life, posterior to death, initial of creation, and the exponent of breath
-Display the result of one number raised to the power of another number
+Display the result of one number raised to the power of another numberThere are 10 types of people in the world -- Those who understand binary, and those who don't

+## There are 10 types of people in the world -- Those who understand binary, and those who don't
+Convert a number from the base 2 to base 10